decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-11-24-two-round-HS.md

     3. The primary appends its new block as the new tip.
 2. Otherwise the primary chooses the valid chain with the lock-certificate of the highest view and appends its new block to it as the new tip.

-Finally the primary sends this as the proposal for view $v$ to all parties.
+Finally, the primary sends this as the proposal for view $v$ to all parties.

 ```